clcollins/raspberry-pidentify/README.md

+#This repository is archived and will no longer receive updates.

 # Identify a Raspberry Pi in your RPi cluster with a flashing LED

 We've all been there.
 "I'm going to get this Raspberry Pi to try out.
 They look kinda cool."
 And then, like tribbles on an Enterprise, all of the sudden there are [Kubernetes clusters](https://opensource.com/article/20/5/kubernetes-raspberry-pi), [NFS Servers](https://opensource.com/article/20/5/nfs-raspberry-pi), and [TOR Proxies](https://opensource.com/article/20/4/tor-proxy-raspberry-pi).